XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: 0 bytes

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns

-- This command is used by XU316 to obtain basic product information, such as VID/PID, product name, etc.
+- This command is used by XU316 to get product basic info such as VID/PID, product name, etc.

-- Execution condition: Startup option includes 0x01 flag or product information CRC mismatch
+- Execution condition: Startup option includes 0x01 flag or product info CRC mismatch

 XU316 Sends